12 Best Resorts in Abu Dhabi

 Today, the island is one of the best destinations in the country to experience both stunning desert landscapes and wildlife up close.

-Anantara operate the three resorts allowed on the island, which all have their own individual styles to suit different types of travelers.
+Anantara operates the three resorts allowed on the island, which all have their own individual styles to suit different types of travelers.

 All offer their own restaurant, while complimentary transfers allow guests to hop between the resorts to dine, as well as to make use of the facilities at the main complex.